BryanSummers14/ng-getting-started/README.md

 You may not want Angular material, but I highly recommend the [Component Development Kit](https://material.angular.io/cdk/categories) which can be pulled in separately

+I used a crypto coin dashboard, but feel free to use whatever api you want [public apis](https://github.com/toddmotto/public-apis)

 ## Project Steps